thunderrabbit/automatic-happiness/content/parts/right_side_small_landing_zone.md

 ]
 +++

 This landing zone is only for small marbles.
-It is fed by the [Little Wiggly Track](/p/lwt) and the [Below Lower Zig Zag Track](/p/blzzt), which at this point, have no connection within Marble Track 3, nor even a hint of a connection coming soon.
+It is fed by the [Little Wiggly Track](/p/lwt) and the [Below Lower Zig Zag Track](/p/blzzt), which at this point, have no upper connection to each other within Marble Track 3, nor even a hint of a connection coming soon.